 - Heat the non-stick large pan again on medium heat and add 1 teasp cooking oil.
 Add the black mustard seeds and minced garlic and fry for ~30 seconds until the garlic starts to sizzle.
 Add the asafoetida (if using) and fry for a few additional seconds.

 - Turn the heat to medium-low.
-Place each stuffed baby eggplant slit side up in the pan.
+Place each stuffed baby eggplant slit side up in the pan (or cut eggplant).
 Sprinkle ~2 tbsp water on top and cover.
 Cook on medium-low heat until the stuffed eggplants are cooked through (15-20 minutes).
 Stir in between a few times and add small amounts of additional water (~1 tbsp at a time) if needed to evenly cook the eggplant.

-- While the eggplant is cooking, cook the potato so that it's tender, yet still firm.
+- While the eggplant is cooking, cook the potato (see notes below) so that it's tender, yet still firm.
 Peel, dice into large pieces, and set aside.
 See notes below on how to cook.

 - Add 2-3 teasp salt (as needed to taste), and some chili powder (if using for spice).